Patching over Analytic Fibers and the Local-Global Principle: Introduction

 Section \ref{4.6} contains our main results: a local-global principle with respect to the stalks of the sheaf of meromorphic functions (Theorem \ref{katastrofe}) and one with respect to completions (Theorem \ref{val2}).
 To show the latter, we prove that the field of germs of meromorphic functions on the fiber can be realised as the function field of a certain algebraic curve.
 In this section, we include a subsection with a summary of the results we obtain.

 The fibers around which we apply patching are those over points for which their corresponding stalk is a field.
 In Section \ref{4.7}, we calculate some examples of such fields.

 At the end of this paper, we provide a section of appendices.
-In Appendix I we introduce some basic properties of the sheaf of meromorphic functions and show that the meromorphic functions of the Berkovich analytification of certain schemes are \textit{algebraic}.
-To do this, we use a MathOverflow thread (see ~\cite{overflow}).
-This result is crucial for showing Theorem \ref{val2} and connecting the results we obtain in the Berkovich setting to an algebraic one.
-In Appendices II and III we show some additional results on Berkovich analytic curves which we need in this text.
+In Appendix I we introduce some basic properties of the sheaf of meromorphic functions on Berkovich analytic spaces.
+Among other things, we show that the meromorphic functions of the Berkovich analytification of certain schemes are \textit{algebraic} (Theorem \ref{231}).
+To do this, we use the ideas from a MathOverflow thread (see ~\cite{overflow}).
+This result is crucial for showing Theorem~\ref{val2} and connecting the results we obtain in the Berkovich setting to an algebraic one.
+In Appendices II and~III we show some additional results on Berkovich analytic curves which we need in this text.
 In Appendix III, we deduce a particular writing for affinoid domains which allows us to contruct their thickenings in Section \ref{4.1}.

-\begin{ack*} We are most grateful to J\'er\^ome Poineau for the many invaluable discussions and remarks.
-We are also very thankful to him for sharing his unpublished notes with us.
-They contain the idea of writing an affinoid domain of $\mathbb{P}^{1, \mathrm{an}}$ in such a way that its \textit{thickening} is possible, and this is essential to our constructions.
-Many thanks also to Antoine Ducros for his insightful remarks and suggestions. \end{ack*}
+\begin{ack*} I am most grateful to J\'er\^ome Poineau for the many invaluable discussions and remarks.
+I am also very thankful to him for sharing his unpublished notes which contain the idea of thickenings of affinoid domains of the projective line.
+Many thanks also to Antoine Ducros for his insightful remarks and suggestions which made it possible to remove some important algebraicity hypotheses in one of the main statements.
+Finally, I am also grateful to the anonymous referee, whose remarks have improved the quality of this article. \end{ack*}